-8.1 Business through brokers and contract limits for approved brokers
+8.1 Business through brokers and limits for approved brokers

-PDs may undertake securities or derivative transactions among themselves or with clients through the members of the BSE, NSE and OTCEI.
-A disproportionate part of the business should not be transacted through only one or a few brokers.
+PDs may undertake securities transactions among themselves or with clients through the members of the BSE, NSE and OTCEI.
+However, if the PDs undertake OTC interest rate derivative transactions through brokers, they should ensure that these brokers are accredited by FIMMDA.
 PDs should fix aggregate contract limits for each of the approved brokers.
-A limit of 5% of total transactions (both purchase and sales) entered into by a PD during a year should be treated as the aggregate upper contract limit for each of the approved brokers.
-However, if for any reason it becomes necessary to exceed the aggregate limit for any broker, the specific reasons there for should be recorded and the Board should be informed of this, post facto.
+A limit of 5% of total transactions (both purchase and sales) entered into by a PD during a year should be treated as the aggregate upper limit for each of the approved brokers.
+However, if for any reason it becomes necessary to exceed the aggregate limit for any broker, the specific reasons thereof should be recorded and the Board should be informed of this, post facto.

 - 8.2 With the approval of their top management, PDs should prepare a panel of approved brokers, which should be reviewed annually or more often if so warranted.
-Clear-cut criteria should be laid down for empanelment of brokers, including verification of their creditworthiness, market reputation, etc. A record of brokerwise details of deals put through and brokerage paid, should be maintained. - 8.3 The brokerage on the deal payable to the broker, if any (if the deal was put through with the help of a broker), should be clearly indicated on the notes/memorandum put up seeking approval for putting through the transaction, and a separate account of brokerage paid, broker-wise, should be maintained. - 8.4 The role of the broker should be restricted to that of bringing the two parties to the deal together.
-Settlement of deals between PDs and counter-parties should be directly between the counter-parties and the broker will have no role in the settlement process. - 8.5 While negotiating the deal, the broker is not obliged to disclose the identity of the counter-party to the deal.
+Clear-cut criteria should be laid down for empanelment of brokers, including verification of their creditworthiness, market reputation, etc. A record of broker-wise details of deals put through and brokerage paid, should be maintained. - 8.3 Brokerage payable to the broker, if any (if the deal was put through with the help of a broker), should be clearly indicated on the notes/memorandum put up seeking approval for putting through the transaction, and a separate account of brokerage paid, broker-wise, should be maintained. - 8.4 The role of the broker should be restricted to that of bringing the two parties to the deal together.
+Settlement of deals between PDs and counter-parties should be directly between the counter-parties and the broker will have no role in the settlement process. - 8.5 While negotiating the deal, the broker is not obliged to disclose the identity of the counterparty to the deal.
 On conclusion of the deal, he should disclose the counter-party and his contract note should clearly indicate the name of the counter-party.